 Defence, defence, defence!

 On the defensive front, there are various tissues located around the body (called lymphoid tissues) where the production of the defence cells of our immune system occurs.
 The main tissues include the ‘thymus’ – which is found in the upper chest region, and the ‘spleen’ – found in the abdomen.
 If it wasn’t for these handy organs, we would be much more susceptible to infection and disease.
 We have a lot to be thankful for with the lymphatic system!

-Osteos love their lymphatic systems
+We love lymphatic systems

 So why are we so interested in this system?
-Well, at the heart of Osteopathy lies the principle of maintaining fluid balance and equilibrium throughout the body.
-We’re all about keeping the flow going.
+Well, at the heart of Osteopathy lies the principle of maintaining fluid balance throughout the body – we’re all about keeping the flow going.
 But sometimes, the flow of fluid in the body can become compromised, perhaps due to injury or disease.
 Congestion in the tissues then occurs and things start to stagnate.
 This can lead to a whole host of issues including reduction in mobility, pain, and imbalance throughout the body.
 A dysfunctional lymphatic system can lead to a type of swelling called lymphedema, which is essentially a backlog of lymph fluid.
 This often occurs in the hands, arms, feet and legs.
 Depending on the cause, this is something your trusty Osteo is skilled at dealing with, so always seek help if you notice swelling.
 Regardless of your issue, our treatment will aim to restore the flow of fluid through the body.